PawseySC/using-nimbus/_episodes/07-attaching-storage.md

 ~~~
 {: .output}

-First we need to format the disk.
+We need to format and create a filesystem on the volume.
 We will do this using the mkfs command. __Warning: Use mkfs only once for each volume.
-It wipes any data already on it.__
+It wipes any data already on it._

 ~~~
 root@test-instance:~# sudo mkfs.ext4 /dev/vdc